What is the main cause of tire damage?

 How do I know what the correct PSI is for my tires?

 Your vehicle’s recommended PSI (pounds per square inch of air pressure) for its tires is typically listed on a sticker on the inside of the driver’s door or in your owner’s manual.
 Suggested PSI is usually between 30-35 PSI for optimal tire performance.
 Make sure to use the PSI listed on the inside of the door or owner’s manual and not the one listed on the tire itself to ensure the best wear on your tires and optimal vehicle handling.
-If you’re unsure about the PSI measurements, consult our expert tire techs at RiverTown Honda in Grandville.
+If you’re unsure about the PSI measurements, consult our expert tire techs at Serra Honda Grandville (formerly RiverTown Honda).

 How long can I drive on a spare tire?

 Every situation is different, but try not to drive over 50 miles in distance on a spare tire and NEVER drive over 50 mph.
 Your spare tire is not built to withstand what a regular tire can.
-Getting your tire replaced or patched is a simple fix that we at RiverTown Honda would be happy to take care of.
+Getting your tire replaced or patched is a simple fix that we at Serra Honda Grandville (formerly RiverTown Honda) would be happy to take care of.
 Getting it done as soon as possible is necessary for your safety on the road.

 How often should I get my wheels aligned?

-Properly aligned wheels means optimal performance, proper fuel-efficiency, even wear, and cost savings in the long run.
-Road conditions like potholes, driving on dirt roads, and regular driving wear can affect your vehicle’s tire alignment, which can in turn affect the wear on your tires.
+Properly aligned wheels mean optimal performance, proper fuel-efficiency, even wear, and cost savings in the long run.
+Road conditions like potholes, driving on dirt roads, and regular driving wear can affect your vehicle’s tire alignment, which can, in turn, affect the wear on your tires.
 If the conditions above sound similar to your regular driving circumstances, then it can be wise to get a tire alignment every other oil change to extend the life of your tires.
 Additionally, if you have a new set of tires installed on your vehicle, you’ll also want to have an alignment performed.

 Why are tire alignments important?